-Evaporated milk is a heavier milk with a slightly caramelized flavor.
-This concentrated milk is cooked by evaporating its water content.
-If you are too lazy and wouldn’t want to take the trouble of preparing this milk, you can substitute evaporated milk with a combination of whole milk and half-and-half.
+Evaporated milk is a heavier with a slightly caramelized flavor.
+This concentrated milk is cooked by evaporating its content.
+If you are too and wouldn’t want to take the trouble of preparing this milk, you can substitute evaporated milk with a combination of whole milk and half-and-half.
 To be precise, 1 cup of evaporated milk equals to 3/4 cup whole milk and 1/4 cup half-and-half.
 However, if the perfectionist-chef in you encourages you to make that evaporated milk then, here’s how you can go about it.

 How To Make Evaporated Milk At Home

-Pour the milk in a heavy-bottom saucepan and heat it.
+- Pour the milk in a heavy-bottom saucepan and heat it.
 Thick base prevents the milk from getting burnt.

-Bring it to simmer and keep whisking the milk frequently to avoid the formation of a skin.
+- Bring it to simmer and keep whisking the milk frequently to avoid the formation of a skin.
 If a skin forms, remove it or break it apart, else it will block the evaporation of water from milk.

-Lower the flame and let it simmer for a few more minutes to hours until the milk is reduced to less than half its original volume.
+- Lower the flame and let it simmer for a few more minutes to hours until the milk is reduced to less than half its original volume.
 Some milk may stick to the base of the pan, scrap it using a rubber spatula.

 - Turn off the heat and strain the milk into an airtight glass jar.
 The final product may be light brown or white in color depending on how much you scraped the milk and how frequently you whisked it.

 Using dry milk powder

 - Pour water in a saucepan and bring it to a simmer.

 - If you wish, add butter for a creamier taste and stir well.

 - Add the dry milk powder and keep stirring frequently until it is completely dissolved.

 - Cook the mixture until it reaches the desired consistency.
 In most cases, it will be ready to use in a few minutes as the mixture is as concentrated as regular evaporated milk.
 If you need it to be thicker, feel free to cook it for a few more minutes with frequent stirring.

 - Your evaporated milk is ready to use.

 Connect With Us

 If you have tried this recipe, we would love your feedback in the comments section below.
 And while we can’t taste it, we would love to see how it turned out!
 You can connect with us on Facebook or Instagram and tag your picture with #organicfactsrecipes.
-To submit a recipe, write to us at [email protected].